Mid-Michigan's Premier Health Care Organization

 Sparrow has grown to become the region's largest health system, and its diverse range of facilities offer residents some of the most advanced medical technology available in the world.

-Sparrow has two Lansing campuses, and several community hospitals: Sparrow Clinton Memorial Hospital in St. Johns, Sparrow Ionia Hospital in Ionia, and Carson City Hospital.
+Sparrow has two Lansing campuses, and several community hospitals: Sparrow Clinton Hospital in St. Johns, Sparrow Ionia Hospital in Ionia, and Sparrow Carson Hospital in Carson City.
 The health system has dozens of satellite care centers.
 Sparrow also offers the Michigan Athletic Club, a 276,000-square-foot facility voted one of the country's top health clubs.

 Sparrow's founding dates back to 1896, when the Women's Hospital Association set out to bring critical medical services to Lansing.
 One doctor and one nurse worked out of a rented house, while the women of the association did everything they could to support operations - including loaning their own household linens when supplies ran low.